DistAlgo/alda/README.md

 A Constraint Satisfaction Problem (CSP) is defined by a triple `<X,D,C>` where `X` is a set of variables, `D` is a set of domains respective to the variables, and `C` is a set of constraints.
 Variables can be subdivided into parameters and decision variables, where parameters are variables whose values are given, and decision variables are those whose values are to be decided.
 Solving a CSP is to find a solution, which is an assigment to decisions variables with values in their respective domains, such that all the constraints are satisfied.

 Constraint Optimization Problem (COP) generalizes CSP with an objective, which is a function of some variables.
-Solving a COP is to find an optimal solution, which is an assignment of values to decision variables such that the evaluation of objective is minimized or maximized as required by the problem and all the constraints are satisfied.
+Solving a COP is to find an optimal solution, which is an assignment of values to decision variables such that the value of the objective is minimized or maximized as required by the problem and all the constraints are satisfied.

-The vertex cover problem is a COP with parameters `vertex` and `edge`, decision variables `vc` and `nvertex` where `nvertex` takes the value the objective function evaluates, and constraint `cover`.
-The goal of the problem is to find an optimal solution that minimizes the objective.
+The vertex cover problem is a COP with parameters `vertex` and `edge`, decision variables `vc` and `nvertex` where `nvertex` holds the value the objective function, and constraint `cover`.
+The problem is to find a value of `vc` that minimizes the value of `nvertex` and satisfies `cover`.

 ### Specifying the problem
 A CSP can be specified easily using the syntax of a Python function: